Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

-We implement this NH Chern insulator using a CACS.
-In our design, each acoustic cavity, which supports a dipole resonant mode at the frequency $\omega_0 = 1040\,\mathrm{Hz}-4.5\mathrm{i\,Hz}$, serves as a lattice site.
-See SM for further details~\cite{SM}.
-Here, the imaginary part of $\omega_0$ represents the intrinsic background loss.
-As illustrated in Fig.~\ref{fig:1}, each unit cell comprises two coupled cavities labeled by A and B. The intra-unit-cell coupling between these two cavities is rendered by the nonreciprocal NH perturbations, yielding asymmetric hopping amplitudes $\mathrm{i}h_x - h_y$ and $\mathrm{i}h_x + h_y$, while the inter-unit-cell hopping amplitudes are reciprocal.
-Both the nonreciprocal and reciprocal couplings are realized via detector-source pairs (i.e., microphone-loudspeaker systems)~\cite{Zhong2025ExperimentallyProbingNonHermitian, Zhong2025HigherorderSkinEffect}.
-For instance, the hopping from site 1 to site 2 is achieved by detecting the acoustic pressure at site 1 and then driving the loudspeaker at site 2 accordingly.
-In addition, to accurately tune the staggered onsite potentials $\pm m_0$ and the distributed gain/loss corresponding to $\pm \mathrm{i}h_z$, we establish a feedback loop within each cavity; a microphone detects the local acoustic pressure and the corresponding loudspeaker modulates the response.
-The magnitude and phase of each microphone-loudspeaker pair are meticulously adjusted to realize the desired hopping parameters and onsite potentials.
+As illustrated in Fig.~\ref{fig:1}A, each unit cell comprises two coupled cavities labeled by `a' and `b'.
+The intra-unit-cell hopping between these two cavities is rendered by the nonreciprocal NH perturbations, yielding asymmetric hopping amplitudes $\mathrm{i}h_x - h_y$ and $\mathrm{i}h_x + h_y$, while the inter-unit-cell hopping amplitudes are reciprocal.
+Both the nonreciprocal and reciprocal hoppings are realized via detector-source pairs (i.e., microphone-loudspeaker systems)~\cite{Zhong2025ExperimentallyProbingNonHermitian, Zhong2025HigherorderSkinEffect}.
+For instance, as shown in Fig.~\ref{fig:exp_setup_tuning}D, the hopping from site 1 to site 2 is achieved by detecting the acoustic pressure at site 1 and then driving the loudspeaker at site 2 accordingly. {Pure imaginary hopping terms ($\pm \mathrm{i} t_0/2$), required to break time-reversal symmetry for realizaing a Chern insulator, are similarly implemented via active components.} The magnitude and phase of each microphone-loudspeaker pair are meticulously adjusted to realize the desired hopping parameters and onsite potentials.